-Originally from the San Francisco Bay Area, Sarah studied Spanish and International Affairs at the University of Puget Sound in Tacoma, Washington.
+Originally from the San Francisco Bay Area, Sarah earned her B.A. in Spanish and International Affairs at the University of Puget Sound in Tacoma, Washington in 2003.

-After receiving her B.A. with honors in 2003, Sarah relocated to Washington, D.C., for an internship with the Cuba Project at the Center for International Policy.
-Subsequently, she worked as a Program Associate with the Institute of Cultural Affairs (Washington, D.C.), developing and implementing participatory curriculum designed to promote youth-adult partnerships within nongovernmental organizations based in D.C., New York, Atlanta, and Phoenix.
+Prior to starting her academic career, Sarah worked in the non-profit sector in Washington, D.C., and Denver, Colorado.
+She interned with the Cuba Project at the Center for International Policy, contributing to the organization of Congressional forums and educational delegations to Cuba.
+Subsequently, as a Program Associate with the Institute of Cultural Affairs, Sarah designed and implemented participatory curriculum to promote youth-adult partnerships within nongovernmental organizations based in D.C., New York, Atlanta, and Phoenix.

 From 2004-2008, Sarah investigated civil society resistance to water privatization in Managua, Nicaragua.
 Her report on the Nicaraguan anti-water privatization social movement was published by Public Citizen and Food & Water Watch.
 She also worked with OMNI Research and Training in Denver, Colorado (2005-2006), as a research assistant for projects in the areas of criminal justice, youth development, and public health.